 Sign in.
 Then choose Shopify on the dashboard.
 (Note that you may have to scroll down to find it in the list of marketplaces.)

 Click “ADD NEW SHOPIFY ACCOUNT,” then go to step 2.

 Start your free 14-day trial here.
-Choose your helpdesk and follow the instructions to connect it.
+Follow the instructions for connecting Zendesk, Freshdesk, Re:amaze, Help Scout, Zoho Desk, or Kustomer.
 When you reach a screen like the one shown below, choose Shopify.

-Either follow along with the video below and then skip to step 3, or continue reading these instructions.
+Either follow along with the video and then skip to step 3, or keep reading this article below.

 Log in to your Shopify admin account and choose “Apps” in the left-hand menu.
-Then scroll to the bottom of the page and click “Manage private apps.”
+Then click "App and sales channel settings."

 The app is done!
 Now we need to link it to ChannelReply.
 Click “Next” on your ChannelReply setup screen.

-Either follow along with the video below and then skip to step 4, or continue reading these instructions.
+Either follow along with the video and then skip to step 4, or keep reading these instructions below.

 Return to your Shopify account and copy the URL from your browser’s address bar.